 The final of those items was said to me last week at a medical conference in London.

-I was sitting on a panel facing an audience of physiotherapists and other medical professionals who wanted to ask what made a medical practice successful.
+I was sitting on a panel facing an audience of physiotherapists who wanted to ask what made a medical practice successful.

-In amongst the various questions was one relating to how to monitor the invoicing efficiency of a medical practice.
+In amongst the various questions was one relating to how to monitor invoicing efficiency.

-But, I continued, to improve the performance of your practice you must make sure you know to a reasonably degree of accuracy how you are performing against whatever standard you decide is the most appropriate.
+But, I continued, to improve the performance of your practice you must make sure you know to a reasonable degree of accuracy how you are performing against a standard.

 Procrastination is even worse than having a backlog of invoices to raise because it diverts you from identifying a backlog is building up.

 It is even worse than having no cash because it distracts you from raising the invoices and thereby getting paid.

 Procrastination is the cause of the problem he has because various insurance companies have declined his invoices for treatment as the consultation was more than 6 months ago.